nts-sms/CEPPM/README.md

 # CEPPM: Coupled Evolutionary Predator-Prey Model for Kiwi Conservation
-Repository for Sierra's CEPPM EGT research.
+Repository for Sierra Sharma's CEPPM EGT research.
 This repository contains the source code for the research paper:
 **"Behavioural Strategy and Predator Control: A Coupled Evolutionary Predator-Prey Model for Kiwi Conservation in New Zealand"**

 ## Project Overview